How we can help

 Test your hearing loss with an online hearing test

 Think you might have hearing loss?
+Experiencing impaired hearing in one ear?
 Take our online hearing screening today to better understand your hearing abilities.
-The screening is complimentary and takes just 5 minutes.
+A quick and easy hearing examination, our screening is complimentary and takes just five minutes.

 There is no magic formula to prevent unilateral hearing loss, but there are several steps you can take to reduce your risk: